Here at the Allan Brooks Nature Centre we are pleased to offer a variety of activities for students to experience!

 - Bus parking

 We are guests in the home of the plants and animals living around the Nature Centre.
-As guests we are welcome to admire this home and study it-and then leave it as we found it.
+Before your visit, please remind your students that we are welcome to admire this home and study it - and then leave it as we found it.

 - Stay on the trails